DanielCreggOrganization/w10-lab-ai-cicd-eoinocathasaigh/README.md

 ### Step 1: The Agent Prompt

-1. Open **Copilot Edits** (often called **Agent Mode**) by pressing `Ctrl + Shift + I` (Windows/Linux) or `Cmd + Shift + I` (Mac).
-      * *Note: Look for the "Agent" or "Edit" mode in the Copilot pane.*
+1. Open **Copilot Chat** **Agent** mode.

 2. Enter the following prompt.
 Be specific about the filename and requirements!
+**Prompt:**

-    > **Prompt:** "Create a GitHub Actions workflow file named python-app.yml.
+    > Create a GitHub Actions workflow file named python-app.yml.
 It should run on push to the 'main' branch.
 It needs to install dependencies from requirements.txt, run flake8 for linting, and run tests using pytest.
-Name the workflow 'Python CI'."
+Name the workflow 'Python CI'.

 3.  **Review the Plan:** The Agent will analyse your workspace and propose creating a new file path: `.github/workflows/python-app.yml`.